kovvalinio/Flying-unit-diagnostic-station/README.md

 # Flying-unit-diagnostic-station
-Diagnostic station allowing to detect malfunction of a motors of a dron
+Diagnostic station allowing to detect malfunction of a motors of a drone